REGULATIONS

 ARTICLE 19.
 ACCEPTANCE

-Completing the registration of the 360º The Challenge Gran Canaria implies the acceptance of these regulations.
+Completing the registration of the 360º Challenge implies the acceptance of these regulations.
 These rules may be corrected, modified or improved at any time by the organization; also any data, rule or section of the route may be changed to ensure the best race possible.
 When registering, participants are showing their compliance with these rules.